Name

 Pre War

-John Scripps was born in 1873 in Barkway, Hertfordshire, the son of David and Eliza Scripps and was baptised on 9 August 1874 in Barkway.
+John Scripps was born in 1873 in Barkway, Hertfordshire, the son of David Scripps an Agricultural Labourer and Eliza Scripps (nee Dale).
+One of their twelve children.

-He married Lilian Ford on 6 May 1907at St Michael's Church, Wood Green, Haringey, London (in the presence of his brother Albert Scripps).
-Their daughter Margaret Kathleen was born on 21 September 1910.
+John married Lilian Agnes Ford the daughter of Charles and Emma Ford of Arundel, Sussex, on 6th May 1907, at St Michael's Church, Wood Green, Haringey, London (in the presence of his younger brother Albert Scripps).
+Their daughter Margaret Kathleen was born on 21st September 1910.

 Wartime Service

-At the outbreak of the war he enlisted in Tottenham, London (N.B. his sister lived with her family at 20 Carew Road, Tottenham) and served with the 10th Battalion, Hampshire Regiment in the Balkan Theatre from 30 October 1915.
+At the outbreak of the war John enlisted in Tottenham, London (N.B. his sister Elizabeth Green, lived with her family at 20 Carew Road, Tottenham, London).

-He was killed in action on 6 September 1918 and is buried in Karasouli Military Cemetery, Greece.
+He was wounded in action and died of his wounds on 6th September 1918, aged 45, he is buried in Karasouli Military Cemetery, Greece.
+Grave Ref; C. 604.

 Additional Information

-His sister Elizabeth Green received a war gratuity of £14 10s and pay owing of £23 19s.
+His sister Elizabeth Green received his war gratuity of £14 10s 00d, and his pay owing of £23 19s 00d.
 She was also awarded a pension of 10 shillings a week as guardian to his daughter Margaret Kathleen, born in 1910.
 N.B. note on the pension records indicates this is a 'motherless rate' due to an 'unworthy wife'.

-Elizabeth also obtained probate of his estate in London on 4 April 1919 with effects of £42 11s.
+Sister Elizabeth Green also obtained probate of his estate in London on 4 April 1919, with effects of £42 11s 00d.

 Acknowledgments